🌲 Front Range Plant FinderPlant finder

 Hesperocyparis arizonica

-Cypress — Arizona Cypress (Hesperocyparis arizonica) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 30–50 ft tall and 15–25 ft wide, and needs low water.
+Arizona Cypress (Hesperocyparis arizonica) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 30–50 ft tall and 15–25 ft wide, slow-growing, needs low water, and prefers full sun.
 Seed source important.

 low water30–50 ft tall and 15–25 ft wideXeric / water-wiseDeer-resistant